Sunday, May 24, 2026

 It demands that we recognize the manipulation, the carefully managed message of trauma.

-It demands that we summon our inner Lazarus, that we leave the grave linens behind to live the Gospel–not replace them by wrapping ourselves in perpetuity in a blue and white flag.
+It demands that we summon our inner Lazarus, that we leave the grave linens behind to live the Gospel–not replace them by wrapping ourselves in perpetuity in a flag of different colors.

 May everyone named directly or referenced indirectly ask forgiveness and do penance for their sins against America and God.
 I fight this information war in the spirit of justice and love for the innocent, but I have been reminded of the need for mercy and prayers for our enemies.
 I am a sinner in need of redemption as well after all, for my sins are many.
 In the words of Jesus Christ himself, Lord forgive us all, for we know not what we do.